timveletta/timveletta-com/src/pages/blog/2020-08-14-updated-deploying-a-static-site-to-aws-using-github-actions.md

 date: 2020-08-16T13:32:54.235Z
 description: It has been just under a year since I wrote my initial about deploying static sites to AWS via Github Actions and a number of things have changed since then.
-In this post I'll explain my process for deploying static sites using Github Action in greater detail and whats changed since the initial version of the article.
+I discuss my process for deploying static sites using Github Actions and whats changed since the initial version of the article.
 featuredimage: /img/updated-github.jpg
 tags:
   - aws